Automotive Ultrasonic Cleaners

 Kaijo Works With Automotive Industry Customers to Meet Specific Needs

-Kaijo has extensive experience in ultrasonic cleaning technology and has broad in-house expertise since the company designs and builds all of its own equipment.
-Kaijo works closely with customers in industries that can benefit from the use of ultrasonic cleaners and the company can deliver customized equipment that meet the specialized needs of their customers.
+Using in-house expertise and extensive experience in ultrasonic cleaning technology, Kaijo designs and builds all their own equipment.
+Kaijo also works closely with customers in many industries that can benefit from using ultrasonic cleaners and delivers customized equipment that meet the specific customer needs.

 For automotive cleaning applications, Kaijo can analyze the application and can make specific recommendations based on the part, material, and nature of the contamination.
 They can determine the best frequency and power to use and the special features that will optimize cleaning performance.
 Customers using Kaijo’s ultrasonic cleaning equipment receive the system that they need and they can be sure that it will meet the cleaning requirements for their application.